KmWahba808/AZ-900/README.md

 ---

 ### 103. "You have several virtual machines in an Azure subscription.
-You create a new subscription. <ins>The virtual machines cannot be moved to the new subscription</ins>."
+You create a new subscription. <u>The virtual machines cannot be moved to the new subscription</u>."
 Is the underlined text correct?

 - [ ] A. No change is needed
 - [x] B. The virtual machines can be moved to the new subscription